roed314/seminars/Schema.md

 seminar_id | text    |
 email      | text    |
 full_name  | text    |
-display    | boolean | whether to display in list of seminar organizers contact    | boolean | whether to specify this person as a contact
+organizer  | boolean | whether to include in the organizer field (rather than the curator field) display    | boolean | whether to display on the page contact    | boolean | whether to include the email